DavidDump/bakalar/spec.md

 ```
 foo : u32 = 42;
 ```
 If no type if provided the compiler will try to infer the type.
-Simple expressions like `true` or `"Example"`, that can only be one type will be infered as such (???).
+Simple expressions like `true` or `"Example"`, that can only be one type will be infered as such.
 Numbers like integers and floating points that can have a varying level of precision will always be infered as the highes level of precision possible, ie.: `s64`, `f64`.
 Complex types like structs and enums that implicitly specify their type in the literal value, can have the type ommited from the literal value if the symbol already has a explicitly specified type.
 Example of this behaviour:
 <!-- TODO: // Vec2 :: struct { x, y: f64; } -->
 ```
 Vec2 :: struct {